 Iliotibial Band Syndrome Causes

-People underestimate how the surfaces we workout on can influence our overall health and performance.
+- Running On Poor Surfaces: People underestimate how the surfaces we work out on can influence our overall health and performance.
 Things like running downhill and on uneven terrain can cause IT band syndrome.

 If you believe you have IT band syndrome, your doctor will inquire about your symptoms and health history and give you a physical exam.